longlong1968/skill-review/README.en.md

 - **`skill-creator`** — The upstream skill in the create → review → revise cycle
 - **`skill-vetter`** — Security-focused review (distinct from quality-focused review)
-- **Skill Foundry** (planned) — A full refactoring pipeline that uses `skill-review` as its structural review phase.
-See `references/skill-foundry-modification-plan.zh.md` for the design.

 ---